CareGuide/ramparts/CONTRIBUTING.md

 # Branch Naming

 Please follow the following naming convention for branch names.
+Use `-` to separate words.

 - Use `feature/...` for feature related changes
 - Use `fix/...` for changes that fix a bug